 Apart from that, FreeSync 2 doesn’t differ much from the regular FreeSync – it is still cheaper to implement than G-Sync since AMD doesn’t require OEMs to pay licensing fees, unlike Nvidia, so it’s a prime choice for the more affordable HDR monitors.

-All things considered, the Samsung C27HG70 is a very good gaming monitor that offers great value for your money, if you can look past its shortcomings.
+The Samsung C27HG70 is an excellent gaming monitor that offers great value for your money if you can look past its shortcomings.

-But at the end of the day, we feel that the good ultimately outweighs the bad in the case of the Samsung C27HG70, which is part of the reason why it’s still part of our selection of the very best monitors of 2020.
-So, in the case that this particular model is not to your liking, chances are you might find something else there.
+We feel that the good ultimately outweighs the bad in the case of the Samsung C27HG70, which is part of the reason why it’s still part of our selection of the very best monitors of 2020.
+So, in the case that this particular model is not to your liking, chances are you might find something else.

 - Clean and crisp 1440p display